-The Rut: 7 Key Phases
+The Whitetail Rut: 7 Key Phases

-Understanding the Whitetail Rut
+Understanding the Whitetail Rut and How to Hunt the 7 Different Phases

 The most prolific and accessible big game species in North America, Whitetail deer have been studied Ad Infinitum.
 Their sex life has become a focus of that attention, mostly because the biggest of the big bucks become more exposed, and thereby more vulnerable, as they throw caution to the wind and travel during daylight hours, driven by their innate instinct to breed.

-Even still, much speculation persists around whether rut cycles occur early, on time, or even late.
+Even still, much speculation persists around whether whitetail rut cycles occur early, on time, or even late.
 With due respect for those who follow lunar phase theories, let me reassure you that despite the various philosophies bandied about, it is photo-phase drive.
 As long as all things Whitetail are allowed to occur without manmade impositions, we can literally set our clocks based on the reliability of the timing of each estrus.

 To simplify an admittedly complex subject, we can break down the Whitetail rut into seven basic stages.
 Understanding what motivates deer during each of these will undoubtedly help you in closing your next deer tag.